-The Gulf Cooperation Council (GCC), consisting of the United Arab Emirates (UAE), Saudi Arabia, Kuwait, Qatar, Oman, and Bahrain, has been elevated as ST’s designated priority market.
-The team is operating from offices in Dubai and the newly established Antenna in Riyadh.
+The Gulf Cooperation Council (GCC), consisting of the United Arab Emirates (UAE), Saudi Arabia, Kuwait, Qatar, Oman, and Bahrain, has recently been elevated as ST’s designated priority market.
+The team is operating from offices in Dubai and Riyadh.

 Directory